visgl/deck.gl/docs/layers/cpu-grid-layer.md

 It takes an array of points inside each cell as arguments, returns a number.
 By default `getElevationValue` returns the length of the points array.

-Note: grid layer compares whether `getElevationValue` has changed to recalculate the value for each cell for its elevation.
-You should pass in the function defined outside the render function so it doesn't create a new function on every rendering pass.

 ##### `getElevationWeight` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")

 * Default: `point => 1`

-`getElevationWeight` is the accessor function to get the weight of a point used to calcuate the elevation value for a cell.
+`getElevationWeight` is the accessor function to get the weight of a point used to calculate the elevation value for a cell.

 ##### `elevationAggregation` (String, optional)